 Harbor House Ministries

 WHAT YOU CAN DO: Harbor House is always looking for help with it’s after-school program and many of our junior high kids fit the bill.
-Tommy Branagh, MVPC’s Director of Student Ministries, takes kids over on a regular basis to help, so contact him if you’d like to get involved.
+Dave Ricketts, MVPC’s Associate Pastor of Family Ministries, takes kids over on a regular basis to help, so contact him if you’d like to get involved.

 Amor Ministries Mexico Mission Trip

-In March, we love to welcome some of our high school students and have them share about their experiences building houses for families in need in Redondo, Mexico over spring break.
-Our SonTown kids paint wooden heart and cross key chains to hold the keys to the homes that will be built on the upcoming trip.
+During Spring Break, we love to welcome some of our high school students and have them share about their experiences building houses for families in need in Redondo, Mexico over spring break.
+Our Elementary mvpckids paint wooden heart and cross key chains to hold the keys to the homes that will be built on the upcoming trip.
 On “Dedication Day,” each family receives the keys to their new home, along with a few other gifts from our congregation, and the teams celebrate this new beginning with them.
 A little bit of love from our 1st thru 5th graders stays behind in Mexico every year as a lasting reminder of the love of Christ long after MVPC has broken camp.